 It runs the 2-stage air filtration system hence the machine runs clean, for longer, and with minimal emissions.

-Noise is a headache in many of these machines but this has a lovable feature- the “Hush Mode” switch on the throttle meaning you remain in the good books of your neighbors thanks to its quieter operation.
+Noise is a headache in many of these machines but this has a lovable feature- the “Hush Mode” switch on the throttle meaning you remain in the good books of your neighbor thanks to its quieter operation.

 And so the manufacturer has integrated a big gas tank – sure to go acres upon acres without inconveniencing refueling.